-The street width should be no more than 60' curb-to-curb, including two lanes for diagonal on-street parking.
+The street width should be no more than 60° curb-to-curb, including two lanes for diagonal on street parking.
 The total right-of-way for this street should be at least 80'.
 These streets should be designed so that speeds are less than 25mph so that a bicyclist will feel comfortable riding on the street.
 Pedestrian activity is expected to be high along this street type.
 Buildings should be brought forward to the frontage zone.
-The pedestrian actual zone throughout these streets are either paved sidewalks adjacent to the street and building, or the multi-use path extension.
-Sidewalks should be a minimum of 6 feer.
+The pedestrian action zone throughout these streets are letter paved sidewalks adjacent to the street and building, or the multi-use path extension.
+Sidewalks should be a minimum of 6 feet. of 6 feet.

 The furniture zone can be used for street trees, lighting, bike parking, benches, trash cans, etc. These street types are found in the village core and center transect zones.

-Street Type: Commercial Street

-are usually touting as "internal commercial streets."

-The street width should be no more than 48° curb-to-curb, including two lanes for parallel on-street parking.
-The right-of-way should be at least 70° to include the roadway, furniture zone, and pedestrian zone.
+Street Type: Commercial Street as they too have design treatments focused on pedestrian activity.
+These street types are usually found as "internal commercial streets".
+The street width should be no more than 4% curb-to-curb, including two lanes for parallel on-street parking.
+The right-of-way should be at least 70' to include the roadway, furniture zone, and pedestrian zone.
 However, if bike lanes are required on the roadway as determined by the Public Works Director, the lanes can be widened to accommodate them.
-Conversely, these streets may be narrowed to have parking on party one side.
+Conversely, these streets may be narrowed to have parking on